St. James School, Maryland

-Saint James School is an independent boarding and day school in Hagerstown, Maryland, United States.
-Founded in 1842 as the College and Grammar School of St. James's, the school is a coeducational college preparatory school and the oldest Episcopal boarding school in the United States founded as a boarding school proper.
+Saint James School is an independent boarding and day school for grades 8-12 in Hagerstown, Maryland, United States.
+Founded in 1842 as the College and Grammar School of St. James's, the school is a coeducational college preparatory school and one of the oldest Episcopal boarding school in the United States.

 History

 Saint James is the second iteration of a type of school conceived by William Augustus Muhlenberg (1796–1877), who founded model schools on Long Island in 1828 and 1836.
 The founding Rector of Saint James was John Barrett Kerfoot (1816–1881), who was Muhlenberg's principal disciple for thirteen years before Muhlenberg sent him to Western Maryland to extend the mission.
 The models established at Flushing Institute and St. Paul's College, Long Island, and St. James, Maryland, were the mother lode for much subsequent prospecting.
 Graduates and staff from Saint James founded St. Paul's (The Rev. Joseph H. Coit, M.A.), Concord, New Hampshire, St. Mark's, Southborough, Massachusetts; and several other schools.
 Racine College in Wisconsin (1852) was modeled on Saint James, and its celebrated rector, James DeKoven, recruited faculty from Saint James.